Mintograde/halospawns-live-relay/README.md

 # HaloSpawns Live Relay

-A Cloudflare worker websocket relay, supporting the live spectating features of halospawns.com.
+Websocket server in a Cloudflare worker for the live game spectating feature on halospawns.com

 ## Install
 ```